Diabetes remission in people with Type 2 diabetes means that your blood sugar levels are healthy without needing to take any diabetes medication.

 How can you put diabetes into remission?

-Losing around 15kg significantly increases your chances of remission.
+Losing around 15kg within three to five months significantly increases your chances of remission.

 To understand how losing weight can help someone go into remission, we need to understand why being overweight can lead to Type 2 diabetes.